kubeflow/website/content/en/docs/pipelines/multi-user.md

-In-cluster direct access to the API endpoint is denied by Istio authorization policies, because there's no secure way to authenticate in-cluster requests to Kubeflow Pipelines API server yet.
+In-cluster direct access to the API endpoint is denied by Istio authorization policies, because there's no secure way to authenticate in-cluster requests to the Kubeflow Pipelines API server yet.

 If you need to access the API endpoint from in-cluster workload like Jupyter notebooks, current suggested workaround is to connect through public endpoint and